Shifunya/Triumvirate/README.md

 # Triumvirate
 Triangular pixelization of image based on color segmentation

+Heavily inspired by the one and only https://github.com/gregzaal/Useless-Tools

 This is one of my silly projects.
 It can do several effects:

 - Pixelization: this effect will literally pixelate the picture